-- a Formal Investigation is not likely to lead to a resolution; - both parties prefer an informal process; or - a case involves less serious allegations.
+- an investigation is not likely to lead to a resolution; - both parties prefer an informal process; or - a case involves less serious allegations.

-The Title IX Officer has discretion to determine whether the complaint is appropriate for Alternative Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation.
+The Title IX Officer has discretion to determine whether the complaint is appropriate for Alternative Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation or (if it applies) DOE Grievance Process.

 Participation in Alternative Resolution is voluntary, meaning both the Complainant and the Respondent must agree to participate.
-If Alternative Resolution is selected, the Title IX Officer will provide timely written notice to both parties that:
+If Alternative Resolution is selected, the Title IX Officer will provide timely written notice to both parties that includes:

-- the Title IX Officer has begun the process; - the process is voluntary and will end upon either party's request; - termination may result in Formal Investigation (see Section V.A.5.b); - they may be accompanied by an advisor throughout the process; and - the Title IX Officer will notify both parties of the process's outcome.
+- the allegations; - the Title IX Officer has begun the process; - the process is voluntary and will end upon either party's request; - termination may result in Formal Investigation or (if it applies) a DOE Grievance Process (see Section V.A.5.b); - they may be accompanied by an advisor throughout the process; - the Title IX Officer will notify both parties of the process's outcome; and - the process is private but not confidential, the Title IX Officer will maintain a record of the process and may share information with others if needed to carry out the resolution, and information shared by parties may be considered in any subsequent Resolution Process.